syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Getting-Started.md

 The known Framework issue in UWP platform is that the custom controls will not render when deployed the application in `Release Mode`.

-The above problem can be resolved by initializing the data form assemblies in `App.xaml.cs` page in UWP project as in the following code snippet:
+The above problem can be resolved by initializing the data form assemblies in `App.xaml.cs` file in UWP project as in the following code snippet:

 {% tabs %}
 {% highlight c# %}